Skip to main content

 Important: Once you click this button, you cannot return to this window and import another selection of spaces from this IFC space extraction (this might change in the future).

-The models are being imported
+The geometries are being imported

 Inspect the spaces after import